Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 - Horizontal sterilizer (Old), 4 bar : 360 – 400

 The remaining palm oil extraction process in the mill typically consumes about 280 kg per tonne FFB of process steam and is not amenable for much reduction.
 In comparison, the steam consumption of the sterilization process is amenable to reduction depending upon the sterilizer technologies utilised in a mill as discussed above.
-The upper limit of overall process steam consumptions in terms of kg per tonne FFB in a palm oil mill, using different sterilizer technologies can be summarised as follows:
+The upper limit of overall process steam consumptions in terms of kg per tonne FFB, and its power consumption in a 60 t/h capacity palm oil mill, using different sterilizer technologies can be summarised as follows:

 - Horizontal sterilizer (New) – 410